shawnlaffan/perl-statistics-sampler-multinomial/README.md

 The Math::Random implementation is also faster than this module, but not as fast as the GSL.

-So why would you use this module?
+So if it is not faster, then why would you use this module?
 The main reason is that it allows you to pass your own PRNG object, and thus you can continue sampling from an existing PRNG stream within your analysis using the PRNG of your choice.
 This simplifies reproducibility of results as one only